cobwebos/docs/articles/dev-spaces/troubleshooting.md

 ```

 This error occurs because AKS nodes run an older version of Docker that doesn't support multi-stage builds. 为了避免多阶段生成，请重写 Dockerfile。

+### <a name="network-traffic-is-not-forwarded-to-your-aks-cluster-when-connecting-your-development-machine"></a>Network traffic is not forwarded to your AKS cluster when connecting your development machine

+When using [Azure Dev Spaces to connect your AKS cluster to your development machine](how-to/connect.md), you may encounter an issue where network traffic is not forwarded between your development machine and your AKS cluster.

+When connecting your development machine to your AKS cluster, Azure Dev Spaces forwards network traffic between your AKS cluster and your development machine by modifying your development machine's `hosts` file.
+Azure Dev Spaces creates an entry in the `hosts` with the address of the Kubernetes service you are replacing as a host name.
+This entry is used with port forwarding to direct network traffic between your development machine and the AKS cluster.
+If a service on your development machine conflicts with the port of the Kubernetes service you are replacing, Azure Dev Spaces cannot forward network traffic for the Kubernetes service.
+For example, the *Windows BranchCache* service is usually bound to *0.0.0.0:80*, which conflicts will cause a conflict for port 80 on all local IPs.

+To fix this issue, you need to stop any services or processes that conflict with port of the Kubernetes service you are trying to replace.
+You can use tools, such as *netstat*, to inspect what services or processes on your development machine are in conflict.

+For example, to stop and disable the *Windows BranchCache* service:
+* Run `services.msc` from the command prompt.
+* Right click on *BranchCache* and select *Properties*.
+* Click *Stop*.
+* Optionally, you can disable it by setting *Startup type* to *Disabled*.
+* 单击 *“确定”* 。

 ## <a name="common-issues-using-visual-studio-and-visual-studio-code-with-azure-dev-spaces"></a>Common issues using Visual Studio and Visual Studio Code with Azure Dev Spaces